-Check for proper adjustment.

-Checks that all internal and external mirrors and mirror brackets are not damaged and are mounted securely with no loose fittings.

-Checks that visibility is not impaired due to dirty mirrors.
+- Driver checks for proper adjustment. - Driver checks that all internal and external mirrors and mirror brackets are not damaged and are mounted securely with no loose fittings. - Driver checks that visibility is not impaired due to dirty mirrors.

 Stop Arm